 Industrial robots have been automating manufacturing across numerous industries for decades.
 While the most widely used and perhaps most recognized robot type is the articulated robot, there is another type that is making a name for itself in manufacturing and that is the gantry robot.

 Gantry robots have increased in popularity since they can overcome many of the limitations of other robot types.
-A gantry robot system features a manipulator that is mounted overhead onto a linear rail which guides the robot across a horizontal plane.
+A gantry robot system features a robot manipulator that is mounted overhead onto a linear rail which guides the robot across a horizontal plane.
 Because of this configuration they can be referred to as linear robots and are similar to cartesian robots.
 They operate in three axes, X, Y, and Z and may also have a theta axis to support end-of-arm-tooling.
 They feature a rectangular or cubic work envelope due to their rail system which allows these robots to cover a larger area of space.
 Gantry robots are ideal for pick and place and part loading and unloading applications, but they are capable of others.
 These include dispensing, assembly, material handling, palletizing, packaging, and cutting.
 Applications with minimal part orientation requirements or with workpieces that are staged beforehand are best suited for automation with gantry robots.
 The FANUC M-710ic/70 and the FANUC M-20ia are two of the most common gantry robot models used in manufacturing.

-Gantry robots and cartesian robots are similar to each other with the main difference being that gantry robots feature two X axes instead of a single X axis like cartesian robots.
-This extra X axis allows for larger load capacities and is why they are commonly deployed for pick and place applications.
+Gantry robots and cartesian robots are similar to each other with the main difference being that gantry robot systems feature two X axes instead of a single X axis like cartesian robots.
+This extra X axis allows for larger load capacities and is why they are commonly deployed for automated pick and place.
 The additional X axis also allows for longer stroke lengths and higher operating speeds.
 Both X axes run parallel to each other, however, only one axis is powered by a motor to prevent binding.
 A torque tube may be used to transfer the driving power of one axis to the other or the second axis may be completely idle and instead act as a guide to support the workload.
 Deciding how to operate the second axis mainly depends on the configuration of the gantry system and the operation speed.
 Powering only one X axis keeps costs down and simplifies the system.